DSR-RHIT/creating-reproducible-reports/pages/004_organize-files.md

 - Click the file name
 - Right-click Raw --> Save link as...
 - Save the CSV files to the *data* directory
-- Save the PNG file to the *reports* directory
+- Save the PNG file to the *resources* directory

 The data and reports directories should look like this.